joncampbell123/dosbox-x/README.md

 Later on, DOSBox-X also incorporated several features and improvements from other projects such as [DOSBox ECE](https://dosboxece.yesterplay.net/), [DOSBox-staging](https://dosbox-staging.github.io/) and
-[vDosPlus](http://www.vdosplus.org/), with major improvements and works from its contributors such as Wengier and rderooy.
+[vDosPlus](http://www.vdosplus.org/), with major improvements and works from its contributors such as Wengier, Allofich, and rderooy.

 See also the [CREDITS](CREDITS.md) page for crediting of the source code.